-- In July 2017, the CMPE had a meeting with the EITI International Secretariat Head, Jonas Moberg and the Regional Director for Latin America and the Caribbean, Francisco Paris in Lima.
-A briefing was given on the current situation and progress of EITI in Peru; the CMPE explained that the Validation process has been a priority in their agenda, while the International Secretariat agreed there has been much progress but also mentioned that there were still several aspects to be improved, referring to the corrective actions.
-Finally, the CMPE emphasized their commitment in EITI's implementation in the country. - On 22 December 2017, the CMPE updated its 2016-2018 work plan in light of corrective action 1. - On 13-15 March 2018, the CMPE, the EITI Champion Ricardo Labó, other stakeholders (Independent Administrator, Perupetro) had also a meeting with the Regional Director for Latin America and the Caribbean, Santiago Dondo in Lima. - In January 2018, 8 March 2018, 20 March 2018 and 28 June 2018, the CMPE and the International Secretariat exchanged emails clarifying the scope of each corrective action. - In January 2018, 27 April 2018 and 21 June 2018 the CMPE had calls with the EITI International Secretariat following up specific corrective actions. - In February 2018, Peru published its 2015-2016 EITI Report addressing many of the corrective actions. - On 20 March 2018, the International Secretariat sent a document including specific comments, questions and suggestions related to the corrective actions. - In June 2018, Peru published its 2017 Annual Progress Report. - In June 2018, Peru approved and sent the "Complementary Report related to Corrective Actions" (hereinafter the "Complementary Report"). - On 25 January 2019, the CMPE approved and sent Comments from the MSG in response to the draft assessment dated 4 January 2019. - In addition to addressing the corrective actions, the CMPE has started discussing the next steps towards systematic disclosures of extractive data through government and company websites.
+- At its 23 February 2017 meeting, the CMPE agreed the scope of the 2015-2016 EITI Report4 with the Independent Administrator, Ernst & Young Peru (henceforth EY). - In July 2017, Peru published its 2016 EITI Annual Progress Report (APR)5. - In July 2017, the CMPE had a meeting with the EITI International Secretariat Head, Jonas Moberg and the Regional Director for Latin America and the Caribbean, Francisco Paris in Lima.
+A briefing was given on the current situation and progress of EITI in Peru; the CMPE explained that the Validation process has been a priority in their agenda, while the EITI International Secretariat agreed there has been much progress but also mentioned that there were still several aspects to be improved, referring to the corrective actions.
+Finally, the CMPE emphasized their commitment in EITI's implementation in the country. - On 22 December 2017, the CMPE updated its 2016-2018 work plan6 in light of corrective action 1. - On 13-15 March 2018, the CMPE, the EITI Champion Ricardo Labó, other stakeholders (Independent Administrator, Perupetro) had also a meeting with the Regional Director for Latin America and the Caribbean, Santiago Dondo in Lima. - In January 2018, 8 March 2018, 20 March 2018 and 28 June 2018, the CMPE and the International Secretariat exchanged emails clarifying the scope of each corrective action. - In January 2018, 27 April 2018 and 21 June 2018 the CMPE had calls with the EITI International Secretariat following up specific corrective actions. - In February 2018, Peru published its 2015-2016 EITI Report addressing many of the corrective actions. - On 20 March 2018, the International Secretariat sent a document including specific comments, questions and suggestions related to the corrective actions. - In June 2018, Peru published its 2017 Annual Progress Report7. - In June 2018, Peru approved and sent the "Complementary Report related to Corrective Actions" (hereinafter the "Complementary Report"). - In addition to addressing the corrective actions, the CMPE has started discussing the next steps towards systematic disclosures of extractive data through government and company websites.